Course 13: Parrot Beak, Feet, Eyes, Sounds, & Gut

 This thought-provoking series of articles explains things about birds you might not have wondered about before.
 After reading, you’ll be more in-the-know than ever!

-The Bird Beak Inside & Out
+The Bird Beak Inside And Out

 The beak is derived from a cornified specialization of the skin and has the same components.